ParanoidUser/yolo/CHANGEME.md

+134 bottles of rum on the wall, 134 bottles of rum!
+You take one down, you pass it around, 133 bottles of rum on the wall.

 133 bottles of rum on the wall, 133 bottles of rum!
 You take one down, you pass it around, 132 bottles of rum on the wall.